-- 5.104.
-Electrical systems, including cables, should be designed to permit necessary overload operation without exceeding their rating. - 5.105.
+5.94.
+Electrical equipment and cables, should be designed to permit necessary overload operation without exceeding their rating.

+5.95.
 It might be necessary in some situations to operate the equipment for a short time period in overload.
-Typically this might occur when large pumps start with minimum backpressure resulting in operation under run-out conditions. - 5.106.
-For example, the set points of circuit protective devices may be set higher than the levels that protect the equipment from damage due to continuous overloads. - 5.107.
-Cables should be protected against overload in accordance with their continuous current carrying capability. - 5.108.
-Where operation of overloaded equipment is permitted, such operation should not adversely affect other circuits or associated equipment. - 5.109.
-The continued operation of safety system equipment under overloaded conditions with the consequent risk of its damage need not form part of the safety justification for design basis accidents, although it is to be recognized that unforeseen circumstances might arise.
+Typically this might occur when large pumps start with minimum backpressure resulting in operation under run-out conditions.
+For example, the set points of circuit protective devices may be set higher than the levels that protect the equipment from damage due to continuous overloads.

+5.96.
+Cables should be protected against overload in accordance with their continuous current carrying capability.

+5.97.
+Where operation of overloaded equipment is permitted, such operation should not adversely affect other circuits or associated equipment.

+5.98.
+The continued operation of safety system equipment under overloaded conditions with the consequent risk of its damage should not be credited in the safety justification for operation under accident conditions.

-- 5.110.
-Sustained loading above continuous rating should be indicated in the control room. - 5.111.
+5.99.
+Sustained loading above continuous rating should be indicated in the control room.

+5.100.
 If circuit protective devices are set at a higher level, an undetected overload could remain in the system under normal operating conditions, thus possibly accelerating the failure of the equipment necessary in the particular situation.